 - When distraught by conflict, remove yourself from the situation until the distress abates.
 Take a time-out. - Approach conflict resolution without blaming your colleagues.
 The organism is always right.
 Focus on the conflict, not on your view of the conflict.
 You are always right, too, except when you are not. - Emphasize areas of agreement and common interests in teaching, research, service, and practice, not areas of disagreement and divergent interests. - Respect differences in your colleagues' aims, interests, priorities, and goals. - Make the process and product of resolving conflict cooperative, not competitive.
-Your win should not be a colleague's loss. - Assess your colleagues' view of the conflict.
+Your win should not be a colleague's loss.

+- Assess your colleagues' view of the conflict.
 Do not assume that you understand their view at the start.
 Assess your own view for the same reason. - As a process, resolving conflicts may take more than a passing discussion.
 It may take several meetings. - As a product, a resolution should have the same or functionally equivalent outcomes for you and your colleagues. - If your conflict is resolved, but your colleague's is not, then the conflict is not resolved.
 The resolution is not socially valid.
 The conflict will continue.

 The literature on the practice of behavior analysis offers strategies for resolving ethical and professional conflict (e.g., Bailey & Burch, 2010, 2016).
 The clinical behavior analysis literature provides tactics for resolving conflict between individuals (e.g., Fischer & Fink, 2014).
 The consultation literature includes strategies and tactics, especially for collaborations (e.g., Friend & Cook, 2017).
-The behavioral community psychology literature describes conflict resolution between groups (e.g., https://www.helpguide.org/articles/relationships-communication/conflict-resolution-skills.htm; http://ctb.ku.edu/en/table-ofcontents/implement/provide-information-enhance-skills/conflict-resolution/main).
+The behavioral community psychology literature describes conflict resolution between groups (e.g., here at the help guide; here at the community tool box).